top of page

 Search

 Let’s play a little game of never have I ever.
 Have you played this game before?
-It’s a get to know each other type of game.
+It’s a get-to-know-each-other type of game.
 Player one starts with a statement.

 Never have I ever... had an expense that I am used to seeing every year still come up and bite me in the ass when it came due.